dmitriilezine/AzureSecureAdministration/DeployAzureKeyVaults.md

 # Deploy Azure Key Vaults

 At least two key vaults will need to be deployed to support the solution.
-If VMs will be deployed in multiple regions, then deploy addtional ancryption key vaults in the corresponding regions.
+If VMs will be deployed in multiple regions, then deploy addtional encryption key vaults in the corresponding regions.
 Azure Disk Encryption requires Key Vaults to be in the same region as VMs that will be encrypted.